emailhippo/email-verify-api-docs/docs/reliability.rst

 -----------------------
 Our :term:`API` has a stated :term:`SLA` that ensures that we provide you with more than 99.9% uptime for our services.

-Download our full `Service Level Agreement`_ for further infomation.
+Read our terms of service for more information - `Terms of Service`_.

 Real time monitoring
 ====================